Apzmie/DQN-in-Unity-2D-Pong-using-a-Python-Low-Level-API/README.md

 ## Learning Progress
 ![plot](images/plot.png)
 In the average reward graph, rewards gradually increase as epsilon decays, showing that learning is progressing well.
 In the average max Q-value graph, the first inflection point occurs to adjust the initial random Q-values, and the second inflection point occurs to adjust action choices toward better strategies.

+## Results
+- When the ball angle was fixed, the paddle was able to return almost all incoming balls.
+However, when the ball angle varied depending on the contact point with the paddle, the paddle occasionally failed to return the ball, even though the model was saved after achieving a test score of over 600 points with epsilon set to 0.0.